 From Dr. Oz (who recently named Essentia as his #1 product) to Rachael Ray to Anderson Live to Huffiington Post and professional athletes around the world (check out the shocking amount of press Essentia has gotten lately), these mattresses are a clear winner in the natural, organic mattress company.
 So if you're tired of sleeping on a mattress plagued with toxic glues, chemicals, dust-mites, allergens, bed bugs and a horribly unsupportive sleep surface, then visit the Essentia website, invest in your sleep, your nervous system, your recovery and your performance, and leave any of your questions or comments below!

 P.S.
 After writing this, I learned that Delos – a company pioneering Wellness Real Estate -recently introduced the Stay Well standard and Stay Well hotel rooms at the MGM Grand Hotel in Las Vegas.
 They were on the hunt for a mattress to introduce with the program and did their own testing of many different mattress brands, Essentia included.
 Most of the testing was done by The Cleveland Clinic as well as The Mayo Clinic and Columbia University Medical Center.
 Essentia is the only mattress that qualified for the Well Standard and is already being featured in the Stay Well certified rooms at the MGM.
 But I'd rather have one in my bedroom than go all the way to the MGM.

 P.P.S.
 If you really want performance luxury, Essentia also has an option called “ProCor”, in which they customize your mattress to your individual spinal deviations, muscular tensions and weight distribution.
-It’s literally next level, customized sleep experience with personalized posture support designed to get you into slow-wave sleep (deep sleep) faster and keep you there longer.
+It's literally next level, customized sleep experience with personalized posture support designed to get you into slow-wave sleep (deep sleep) faster and keep you there longer.
 Not cheap.
 But very cool.
-You have to e-mail them for this option, but your discount code BEN10 will still work.
+You have to e-mail them for this option.